We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-RationalAquamarineReindeer0298 +0 points · about 9 years ago
+RationalAquamarineReindeer0298 +0 points · over 9 years ago

 Hi Gatlin247, I can relate to your feelings on CPAP.
 I have a love-hate relationship with my apap as well, but I have grown to consider it a life-line of sorts.
 Without using it, I really don't have a life because being tired all the time isn't really living life to the fullest.
 I'm still looking for a full-face mask that will fit my small face that doesn't require constant vigilance and non-movement to keep it sealed.
 In the mean time, I have found a partial solution in making a nasal mask work to keep me going using cpap.
 There have been a lot of improvements in cpaps and masks since I was diagnosed and I am hopeful that I will eventually find the "perfect" combination or something better may come along:)